If you have acquired or merged with another business, you will need to manage the 'new' staff. See mergers and acquisitions.

 - try to learn the language or use an interpreter to improve communication with your new staff

-- consider creating champions by site or department to help communication
+- consider creating employee champions by site or department to help communication

 - consider finding a local mentor to help you learn the language and culture and to integrate quickly and thoroughly